tianshengs/tianshengs.github.io/DarAnalysis.md

 each layer, and also compare my result with the OpenStreetMap base map underneath.

 First of all, many hotels are located in the city center and along major roads.
-As we can see, the city center has a relatively high density of hotels, although the Kariakoo district next to it has a higher density.Moreover, many hotels are also clustered along Morogoro road and Uhuru Street.
+As we can see, the city center has a relatively high density of hotels, although the Kariakoo district next to it has a higher density.
+Many hotels are also clustered along Morogoro road and Uhuru Street.
 The CBD and Embassy district to the east of the city center, on the other hand, has much fewer hotels.

 Moreover, hotels located in subwards with higher density of hotels (city center, Kariakoo and along Morogoro Road) also get access to more restaurants